Czesław Śliwa: Fake consulate

-His activities were then noticed by the Security Service, which nevertheless decided to arrest him only after the embassy of Austria protested against the payment to the Monopol hotel after they were contacted in that matter. Śliwa was arrested for the second time on November 28, 1969.
-Even after being detained, he demanded to be referred to as Silberstein and claimed to be Austrian (which was quickly disproven as Śliwa did not understand questions he was asked in German).
-Moreover, Śliwa attempted to convince the investigators that he is a Western spy who was tasked with the creation of an intelligence network consisting of people of Jewish heritage.
-At the same time, still in custody, he was sending letters to his victims, trying to extort additional funds "to cover attorney fees", all the while maintaining that he is an Austrian consul and the arrest was a mistake.
+His activities were then noticed by the Security Service, which nevertheless decided to arrest him only after the embassy of Austria protested against the payment to the Monopol Hotel after they were contacted in that matter. Śliwa was arrested for the second time on November 28, 1969.
+Even after being detained, he demanded to be referred to as Silberstein and claimed to be Austrian (which was quickly disproven, as Śliwa did not understand questions asked in German).
+Moreover, Śliwa attempted to convince the investigators that he was a Western spy who was tasked with the creation of an intelligence network consisting of people of Jewish heritage.
+At the same time, still in custody, he was sending letters to his victims, trying to extort additional funds "to cover attorney fees", all the while maintaining that he was an Austrian consul and the arrest was a mistake.

 Despite the authorities' appeals, victims of Silberstein's fraud were reluctant to report to the police, fearing liability, mainly for illegal trading in foreign currencies.
-Those victims who showed up to testify during the trial – as noted by the observers – usually showed no animosity towards Śliwa. Śliwa did not have a defense attorney, he represented himself and demanded to be referred to as Silberstein the entire time.
-After a trial lasting only four days, he was found guilty by the verdict of the Wrocław district court of June 9, 1970, of fraud of over half a million złoty and sentenced to 7 years' imprisonment and a fine of 200 000 złoty (changed to 3 additional years in prison).
-Lefteris Conis, who was tried with him, was sentenced for foreign exchange crimes to 2 years' imprisonment, suspended for 5 years.
-Another collaborator, 19-year-old Janina Sikorska (born 1951), received a one-year prison sentence suspended for 4 years for presenting false documents.
+Those victims who showed up to testify during the trial—as noted by observers—usually showed no animosity towards Śliwa. Śliwa did not have a defense attorney.
+He represented himself and demanded to be referred to as Silberstein the entire time.
+After a trial lasting only four days, he was found guilty by the Wrocław district court on June 9, 1970, of fraud of over half a million złoty and sentenced to seven years' imprisonment and a fine of 200,000 złoty (changed to three additional years in prison).
+Lefteris Conis, who was tried with him, was sentenced for foreign exchange crimes to two years' imprisonment, suspended for five years.
+Another collaborator, 19-year-old Janina Sikorska (born 1951), received a one-year prison sentence, suspended for four years for presenting false documents.

 Imprisonment and death

 During his stay at Wołów penitentiary Śliwa devoted himself to writing of patriotic poems, especially praising the communist regime and the state leaders.
-He wrote a couple hundred of them, most likely in an attempt to appease the government so that he could finish his sentence earlier.
+He wrote a couple hundred of them, most likely in an attempt to appease the government to be released ahead of full time.

-He died in the penitentiary in unclear circumstances.
-According to one version, he was trying to coerce the prison staff to move him to a better facility by swallowing a metal object in order to simulate tuberculosis but died due to complications.
+He died in the penitentiary under unclear circumstances.
+According to one version, he was trying to arrange a move to a better facility by swallowing a metal object in order to simulate tuberculosis but died due to complications.
 He was buried at the Osobowice Cemetery in Wrocław.
 In 1994, his tomb was removed due to lack of payments.

+In popular culture

+In 1970, Krzysztof Gradowski produced a documentary "Konsul" i inni in his albu, in which Czesław Śliwa describes his criminal career.
+The film received two minor awards in 1971.

+In 1989, Mirosław Bork released a comedy Konsul based on the biography of Czesław Śliwa, for which film director received several awards in 1989 ans 1990.

+In 2014, Polish rapper Taco Hemingway used fragments of Konsul i inni, picked from Polish Film Chronicle, as interludes in his album Trójkąt warszawski.